bempp/nd/README.md

-# nd: Numerical discretisation in Rust
+# nd: Numerical Discretisation in Rust

 This repo contains a number of crates that can be used for solving problems using numerical discretisation in Rust, for example by using the finite element method or boundary element